theochem/procrustes/docs/usr_doc_quick_start.rst

 Procrustes is a set of interpretive geometric tools for analyzing matrices.
 To use the python package, the user should make sure Procrustes have been installed properly including all the dependencies.
-You may refer to the *Installization* part for more information.
+You may refer to the *Installation* part for more information.

 How to use Procrustes
 =====================